dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T206: Authority is necessary for societal order.
+### T206: Authority is necessary for societal order and stability.

 |Support|
 |---|